Aurora (Sleeping Beauty): Maleficent

+Maleficent: Mistress of Evil

 Fanning reprises the role in the sequel, Maleficent: Mistress of Evil (2019).
 Five years have passed since Aurora became Queen of the Moors.
 One day Phillip finally asks for her hand in marriage, which she gladly accepts.
-Despite Maleficent initially not accepting Phillip's blessing, she agrees to go have dinner at the castle in Ulsted, Phillip's kingdom, to meet Aurora's future in-laws.
+Despite Maleficent initially not accepting Phillip's blessing, she agrees to go have dinner at the castle in Ulstead, Phillip's kingdom, to meet Aurora's future in-laws.
 Maleficent is then wrongfully blamed for cursing Phillip's father, King John, and Aurora refuses to go back home with her.
 Eventually, Aurora begins to miss her godmother as well as her life in the Moors.
 She soon discovers that it was Phillip's mother, Queen Ingrith, who cursed the king and that a trap is being set to kill the creatures of the Moors.
 Aurora and Phillip help Maleficent stop the war against Queen Ingrith, and they are finally married.
+Critics praised Fanning's performance in the sequel for having, "quite a bit spunk and fight," as well as "useful," and "charming as ever."

+Once Upon a Time

+An alternate version of Aurora appears as a recurring character in the fantasy television series Once Upon a Time, portrayed by Sarah Bolger.

+Sofia the First

-A live-action version of Aurora appears as a recurring character in the fantasy television series Once Upon a Time, portrayed by actress Sarah Bolger.
-Aurora made a guest appearance in a Sofia the First episode, Holiday in Enchancia called on by the mystical amulet of Avalor to assist young Princess Sofia in finding her missing stepfather, King Roland II.
+Aurora made a guest appearance in a Sofia the First episode "Holiday in Enchancia", called on by the mystical amulet of Avalor to assist young Princess Sofia in finding her missing stepfather, King Roland II.
 She assured Sofia that she could rely on her animal friends' to help just as she had long ago.

+Ralph Breaks the Internet

 Aurora, alongside other Disney Princesses, appeared in the film Ralph Breaks the Internet, as was announced at the 2017 D23 Expo.

+Once Upon a Studio

+Aurora appeared in the short film Once Upon a Studio standing with Prince Phillip in the group photo.

 Miscellaneous

 Aurora appears as a non-player character in the Kingdom Hearts video game series, depicted as one of the seven Princesses of Heart.
-In the prequel Kingdom Hearts Birth by Sleep (2010), the character goes through the same events as the original film.
+Aurora also appears in the prequel Kingdom Hearts Birth by Sleep (2010), which retells the story of the original film.
 Aurora appears in Kinect Disneyland Adventures (2011), asking players to collect items various items, including songs performed by birds.

 Performers dressed as Aurora make "fairly regular" appearances throughout several popular locations at the Walt Disney Parks and Resorts, specifically Walt Disney World's Epcot France Pavilion, Cinderella's Royal Table, Disney Dreams Come True Parade, and Princess Fairytale Hall in the Magic Kingdom, Fantasyland's Princess Meet 'n' Greet at Disneyland California, Fantasyland's Princess Pavilion and Auberge de Cendrillon at Disneyland Paris, Fantasyland and World Bazaar at Tokyo Disneyland, and the Wishing Well at Hong Kong Disneyland.

 Aurora appears as a playable character in the video game Disney Magic Kingdoms.